dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 <!-- tocstop -->

+## Spans

+### Creation

+When CloudEvent is created and does not have [Distributed Context Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md) populated, instrumentation SHOULD create a new PRODUCER span.

+**Note:** to be individually traceable, every CloudEvent has to have individual trace context (which is achieved with span creation).

+If PRODUCER span for CloudEvent was created, instrumentation MUST populate [Distributed Context Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md) using [W3C Trace Context](https://w3c.github.io/trace-context/) propagator.

+**Span name:** `create <event_type>`

+### Processing

+To trace CloudEvent(s) processing, instrumentation SHOULD create a new CONSUMER span.
+If single event is processed, instrumentation SHOULD use remote context from distributed context extension as a parent.
+Instrumentation MAY use links in case of single message processing.
+If multiple events are processed together, instrumentation MUST set links with all distributed tracing contexts being processed on CONSUMER span.

+**Span name:** `process <event_type>`

 ## Attributes

+Attributes are applicable to creation and processing spans.

 <!-- semconv cloudevents -->
 | Attribute  | Type | Description  | Examples  | Required |